Program - ICPC 2016

 In this paper, we propose to reuse existing test cases from the libraries of software under test, to generate better test cases.
 We have the observation that, when developers start to test the target software, the test cases of its dependent libraries are often available.
 Therefore, we propose to perform program analysis on these artifacts to extract relevant code fragments to create test sequences.
 We further seed these sequences to a random test generator GRT to generate test cases for target software.
 The preliminary experiments show that the technique significantly improves the effectiveness of GRT.
 Our in-depth analysis reveals that several dependency metrics are good indicators of the potential benefits of applying our technique on specific programs and their libraries.

-Measuring Energy Footprint of Software Features | PDFLink
+Measuring Energy Footprint of Software Features | PDF

 Syed Islam, Adel Noureddine, and Rabih Bashroush